AZ Strict DUI Laws Mean Drunk Driving Crackdown is Underway

 Instead, be sure to choose a designated driver before beginning your night out; or, you can contact a driving service such as AAA Tipsy Tow or Uber.
 These services are available 24 hours a day to ensure you arrive home safely.

-If you or someone you love has been the victim of a DUI accident, contact Phillips Law Group today.
+If you or someone you love has been the victim of a DUI accident, contact a Mesa injury lawyer from Phillips Law Group today.
 We have the knowledge and experience to ensure you receive the justice and compensation you deserve.

 Call 1-800-706-3000 or fill out our FREE Case Review Form today.